North Tonawanda High School

 North Tonawanda High School (NTHS) is a public high school located in North Tonawanda, New York.
 N.T.H.S. is the high school for the North Tonawanda City School District.
 The current principal is Bradley Rowles.

 Academics

 Academies

 North Tonawanda High School houses five smaller career academies: The Academy of Business and Finance, The Academy of Engineering & Architecture, the Academy of Information Technology, the Academy of International Studies, and the Academy of Health Science.
 Each academy accepts around twenty new students each school year, wherein each student takes a track of classes within that discipline to prepare students for further exploration of that career strand in college.

 History

-North Tonawanda High School was built and opened in 1962.
+North Tonawanda High School was built in 1962.
+The building opened on September 5, 1962 and was dedicated on October 14, 1962.